dportik/SuperCRUNCH/docs/Analysis_Overview.md

     1. If no, the species name will be used.
     2. If yes, the subspecies name will be used instead.

 In the example above, `Leycesteria crocothyrsos` is in the species list, but `Leycesteria crocothyrsos voucher` is an obviously incorrect name and is absent from the subspecies list.
 In this case, the species name `Leycesteria crocothyrsos` will be used for that record.
-In the other example, `Linnaea borealis` is in the species list, and `Linnaea borealis americana` is present in the subspecies list, so `Linnaea borealis americana` is the name used.
+In the other example, `Linnaea borealis` is in the species list, but `Linnaea borealis americana` is also present in the subspecies list, so `Linnaea borealis americana` will be used for that record.

 If the `--no_subspecies` flag is included, the following checks are performed: